Designing User Interviews Tool for Lyssna

 Problem

-Through user feedback and churn data, it became clear that offering face-to-face interviews within the tool would add significant value.
+Through user feedback and churn data, it became clear that offering face-to-face interviews within the platform would add significant value.
 Researchers frequently described interviews as their most-used method, and without moderated studies, users often turned to competitors.
-This led to our main objectives:
+This led to our main objective:

 Discovery